oKermorgant/ros_management_tools/README.md

 - `-d/--dest`: where to copy the folder (default current location)
 - `-o/--opt`: options to source the tool (default `-ros2 -p -k -lo`, see below for the details)
-- `-s/--skel`: if the /etc/skel/.bashrc shold be updated as well (default False)
+- `-s/--skel`: if the /etc/skel/.bashrc should be updated as well (default False)
 - `-y/--yes`: do not ask confirmation

 If `skel` is used or if the destination is outside the current user home, it will require sudo privilege.